Building a Culture of Peace

 Who serves on this team?

-The Team consists of two professional facilitators and select members of UoSB who have gone through the P&R training process.
+The Team consists of select members of UoSB who have gone through the P&R training process.

 How do I best use the services of this team?